liferay/liferay-docs/develop/tutorials/articles/390-data-upgrades/03-meaningful-schema-versioning.markdown

 Each part means something:

-**MAJOR:** Contains breaking schema/data changes that are incompatible with the previous code version.
+**MAJOR:** Contains breaking schema/data changes that are incompatible with the latest version of existing code.

-**MINOR:** Contains schema/data changes that are compatible with the previous code version.
+**MINOR:** Contains schema/data changes that are compatible with the latest version of existing code.
 The changes typically involve supporting new functionality.

-**MICRO:** Contains schema/data changes that are compatible with the previous code version.
+**MICRO:** Contains schema/data changes that are compatible with the latest version of existing code.

 Next are some concrete examples of micro, minor, and major changes.